Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- contextID (string) - id of the selected context.
+- left (string) - id of the selected context.
 This instruction accepts all types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”;
+- right (string) - id of the selected context.
+This instruction accepts all types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”;
-- [optional] newContextID (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (string) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

-## difference *contextID* *contextID* [newContextID]
+## difference

+**Syntax**

+difference *left* *right* [output]

 **Description**